College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Located in the small suburb of Mount Berry, Berry is a private not-for-profit college with a small student population.
-This college ranks 20th out of 68 schools for overall quality in the state of Georgia.
+Located in the suburb of Mount Berry, Berry is a private not-for-profit college with a small student population.
+This college ranks 20th out of 68 colleges for overall quality in the state of Georgia.

-There were roughly 23 communication & journalism students who graduated with this degree at Berry in the most recent year we have data available.
+There were about 33 communication & journalism students who graduated with this degree at Berry in the most recent data year.
 Graduates who receive their degree from the communication & journalism program earn an average of $27,089 in their early career salary.

 More information about a degree in communication & journalism from Berry College